Momentum-Team-13/drf-library-api-mnrolando3/README.md

 Your app should allow users to:

-- list all books
+- list all books - DONE
-- list all featured books
+- list all featured books - DONE
-- create a book
+- create a book - DONE
-- retrieve details about a book
+- retrieve details about a book - DONE
-- search books by author or title
+- search books by author or title - DONE

 - see a list of all the books they are tracking and their statuses
+    - can see list of all statuses

+- see a list of all their books by status (e.g., all the books they have marked as "read") - DONE
-- mark a book as want to read, reading, or read
+- mark a book as want to read, reading, or read - DONE
-- update the want to read/reading/read status of a book
+- update the want to read/reading/read status of a book - DONE
-- see a list of all their books by status (e.g., all the books they have marked as "read")

 - retrieve all their own private notes for a book
 - retrieve all public notes for a book

-- create a note for a book
+- create a note for a book - DONE
-- edit their own notes
+- edit their own notes - DONE

 Admin users can:

-- update a book (including marking/unmarking it as featured)
+- update a book (including marking/unmarking it as featured) - DONE
 - delete a book (this should not delete notes about a book)
     - no delete=models.CASCADE on tracking model FK